Friday, December 31, 2021

 The D-Bug lads have done it again with a superb hard disk version and the floppies are here.

-Ostrich's flying, dropping eggs and jousting each other.
-Sounds normal to me!
+Ostrich's flying, dropping eggs, and jousting with each other.
+That sounds normal to me!

 It's a crazy idea and features funky cool physics and mechanics.
 Works a charm!